 Your study data will be handled as confidentially as possible.
 The results of this study will be published or presented to community groups and agencies working on transportation safety.
 When presenting this information, we will remove all individual names or other personally identifiable information.
 To minimize risks to confidentiality, we will store all data in an encrypted format on password-protected computers.
 Only the research team members will have access to the data.
 When the research is complete, we will save data for possible use in future research that we do.
 We'll keep the de-identified study data indefinitely.

 There are no costs for you to participate in the study, unless your only internet access is through a pay-per-use wireless plan.
 If using a cellphone, cost estimates vary based on the individual data plan, but could range from nothing (for unlimited plans) to $0.30 per submission.

 Participation in research is completely voluntary.
 You are free to decline to take part in the project.
 You can decline to answer any questions and are free to stop taking part in the project at any time.
 Whether or not you choose to participate, to answer any particular question, or continue participating in the project, there will be no penalty to you or loss of benefits to which you are otherwise entitled.

-If you have any questions about this research, please contact us.
-You can reach Kate Beck at firstname.lastname@example.org.
+If you have any questions about this research, please contact us at email@example.com.

-You can make another report by clicking on the map or Make Report menu.
+You can give more input by clicking on the map or Give Input menu.

 Something went wrong.
 Please try again.

-Your reports may be shared with community groups and agencies to make streets in your neighborhood safer.
+Your input may be shared with community groups and agencies to make streets in your neighborhood safer.